 Achieving food & nutrition security

-Despite the world-wide increase of food availability 1 out of 3 people are malnourished due to undernourishment, micronutrient deficiencies and/or overweight.
-Evidence shows that malnutrition has life-long detrimental impact on learning capacity, productivity and income-generating potential of populations.
-The Sustainable Development Goals aim to end hunger, achieve food security and improved nutrition and promote sustainable agriculture by year 2030.
+All people in the world are affected by moderate levels of food insecurity, together with those who suffer from hunger, it is estimated that over 2 billion people do not have regular access to safe, nutritious and sufficient food (SOFI 2019).
+This situation leaves the world population undernourished, micronutrient deficient and/or overweight and/or obese.
+Malnutrition has life-long detrimental impact on learning capacity, productivity and income-generating potential of populations.
+The Sustainable Development Goals aims to end hunger, achieve food security and improved nutrition and promote sustainable agriculture by year 2030.

 Agriculture and food & nutrition security

 Agriculture plays a key role in the provision of food and nutrition security.
 But agricultural programs and policies do not automatically lead to better nourished populations.
 In some cases these programs and policies can even be detrimental to the nutritional situation of vulnerable groups.
 Agricultural programs and policies need guarantee a reliable and sustainable income and need to contribute to household food security and nutritional status.